-Resource Requirements: A Test Generator tool capable of producing iSCSI PDUs and transporting them over a TCP connection.
+Resource Requirements: A Test Generator tool capable of producing iSCSI PDUs and transporting them over a

-Discussion: Operational parameter negotiation MAY involve several Login requestresponse exchanges started and terminated by the initiator.
-The initiator MUST indicate its intent to terminate the negotiation by setting the T bit to 1; the target sets the T bit to 1 on the last response.
-In list negotiation, the originator sends a list of values (which may include "None") in its order of preference.
+Discussion: In list negotiation, the originator sends a list of values (which may include "None") in its order of preference.
 The responding party MUST respond with the same key and the first value that it supports (and is allowed to use for the specific originator) selected from the originator list.